How to Copyright a Book (12 Essential Questions Answered)

 Can I submit my manuscript on a computer disk?

-No. Floppy disks and other removable media such as Zip disks, except for CD-ROMs, are not acceptable.
-Therefore, the Copyright Office still generally requires a printed copy or audio recording of the work for deposit.
-However, if you register online using eCO eService, you may attach an electronic copy of your deposit.
-However, even if you register online, if the Library of Congress requires a hard-copy deposit of your work, you must send what the Library defines as the “best edition” of your work.
-For further information, see Circular 7b, Best Edition of Published Copyrighted Works for the Collection of the Library of Congress, and Circular 7d, Mandatory Deposit of Copies or Phonorecords for the Library of Congress.
+No. Floppy discs, zip disks and other removable media are not allowed.
+Only CD-ROMS are acceptable.
+Printed copies and audio recordings of the work are required.
+Floppy disks and other removable media such as Zip disks, except for CD-ROMs, are not acceptable.
+For additional information on requirements regarding electronic and hard copy deposits of your work, read Circular 7b, Best Edition of Published Copyrighted Works for the Collection of the Library of Congress, and Circular 7d, Mandatory Deposit of Copies or Phonorecords for the Library of Congress.

 Does my work have to be published to be protected?